 It is a well-known fact that infants suffering from Inborn Errors of Metabolism (IEM) require specialized diets.
-This medical condition affects thousands of infants in the country and they face not only cognitive and physical difficulties, but their very survival depends on this specialised treatment.
+This medical condition affects thousands of infants in the country and they face not only cognitive and physical difficulties, but their very survival depends on this specialized treatment.
 Specialized diets for IEM fall under the category of Food for Special Medical Purposes (FSMP).

 FSSAI has great regard for the IMS Act and its intention but placing FSMPS in the IMS Food category poses challenges that are genuine

-- Products under the IMS Act can be taken under advice of health workers but this cannot be done for IEM diets, which need to be taken only under medical supervision etc. Hence it would not be feasible to apply the IMS Act into Infant FSMPs.
+- Products under the IMS Act can be taken under the advice of health workers but this cannot be done for IEM diets, which need to be taken only under medical supervision etc. Hence it would not be feasible to apply the IMS Act into Infant FSMPs.

 However, in order to ensure that there is no potential misuse by any food manufacturer or distributor on IEM foods FSSAI has placed the following statement in the public domain “while IEM diets are a separate category of Foods for Special Medical Purposes as clarified earlier, the specific provisions of the IMS Act relating to marketing, promotion and sponsorship etc. would henceforth apply to IEM diets also to prevent any potential misuse of this platform to promote normal infant foods or infant milk substitutes as defined under the IMS Act”.
 The same can be accessed at http://diet4life.fssai.gov.in/faqs.html